IzK-ArcOS/ArcOS-Environment/README.md

 ## ArcOS Updater

+> ⚠️ **The ArcOS Updater has been forcefully disabled because of issues with file changes**

-Since r17, you can now download and install updates through Settings.
+~~Since r17, you can now download and install updates through Settings.~~

-There is one issue that we discovered during testing: you NEED to run ArcOS as administrator on Windows in order to extract the update package properly.
+~~There is one issue that we discovered during testing: you NEED to run ArcOS as administrator on Windows in order to extract the update package properly.~~

-We are working to solve this issue.
+~~We are working to solve this issue.~~